-Thus the usual gradations in a classical program: Lower School focuses on learning the structure of language and the world around you and the meaning of words; Middle School is about learning the principles of right reason in order to think well; and Upper School is centered on learning how to bring all of one's learning together and express it in a coherent and winsome manner.
+At The Saint Constantine School, Early Childhood is committed to cultivating an environment of wonder, play, and discovery; Lower School focuses on learning the structure of language and the world around you and the meaning of words; Middle School is about learning the principles of right reason in order to think well; and Upper School is centered on learning how to bring all of one's learning together and express it in a coherent and winsome manner.
 These stages follow the natural interests and strengths of each stage of a student's development.
-Many of the educational options in America now emphasize achievement rather than cultivation of wisdom and virtue.
+Our goal in these stages is to design an educational program that emphasizes virtue, wisdom, and joy beyond a conventional focus on academic or professional achievement.
 The Saint Constantine School gives value and meaning to the achievements of the classroom by teaching students to pursue excellence with goodness, truth, and beauty.

 To this end, all of our students participate in a common course of study in a university-style, block schedule model.
-The Saint Constantine School immerses students in both eastern and western Christian wisdom, philosophy, history, and literature alongside a rigorous math, science, Latin, Greek and modern languages programs.
+The Saint Constantine School immerses students in both eastern and western Christian wisdom, philosophy, history, and literature alongside rigorous math, science, Latin, Greek and modern languages programs.
 All full time students also study fine arts in studio art classes every year, music in choir and individualized lessons, and have a wide variety of extracurricular activities available to them, such as theater, team and individual sports, and student organizations and clubs, as we seek to encourage and enliven all parts of the human soul in our students.